nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [m/MINECRAFT_NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]
 [c/COUNTRY] [ms/MINECRAFT_SERVER]* [s/SOCIAL_HANDLES]* [t/TAG]* [gt/GAME_TYPE]* [ti/TIME_INTERVAL]*` <br>

-Edits information about an existing friend in your friend list.
-You can use this command to change an existing attribute of a friend, or fill in optional attributes that were not provided during the `add`.
+If you want to change an existing attribute of a friend, or fill in optional attributes that were not provided during the `add` process, you can use the `edit` command to easily change that.

+The following explains what you should do to edit a particular person.
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in your displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one field must be provided for editing.
 * Existing values will be updated to the input values.
+* You should not write an **invalid** index.
+  * If you have three friends in your friend list, `edit 4 ...` will result in an error.
 <div markdown="block" class="alert alert-info">

 **Important Note:**